lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * reliability mode(s) used, in which cases (e.g. based on link channel condition)

+    * Rule ID values assigned to each mode in use

-    * number of bits for FCN (N), for W (M) and for DTag (T)
+    * presence and number of bits for DTag (T) for each Rule ID value

     * support for interleaved packet transmission, to what extent

+    * WINDOW_SIZE, for modes that use windows

+    * number of bits for W (M) for each Rule ID value, for modes that use windows

+    * number of bits for FCN (N) for each Rule ID value

+    * value of MAX_WIND_FCN and use of FCN values, if applicable to the SCHC F/R mode.

-    * size of MIC and algorithm for its computation, if different from the default CRC32.
+    * size of MIC and algorithm for its computation, for each Rule ID, if different from the default CRC32.
 Byte fill-up with zeroes or other mechanism, to be specified.

-    * Retransmission Timer duration
+    * Retransmission Timer duration for each Rule ID value, if applicable to the SCHC F/R mode

-    * Inactivity Timer duration
+    * Inactivity Timer duration for each Rule ID value, if applicable to the SCHC F/R mode

-    * MAX_ACK_REQUEST value
+    * MAX_ACK_REQUEST value for each Rule ID value, if applicable to the SCHC F/R mode

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
 This is needed because the padding bits of the last fragment are included in the MIC computation.

-* Note on the "C-bit bump": When fragmenting in ACK-on-Error or ACK-Always mode, it is expected that the last window (called All-1 window) will not be fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.
-  It is worth noting that this document does not mandate that other windows (called All-0 windows) are fully utilised either.
-  This document purposely does not specify that All-1 windows use Bitmaps with the same number of bits as All-0 windows do.
-  By default, Bitmaps for All-0 and All-1 windows are of the same size MAX_WIND_FCN + 1.
-But a Profile MAY revert that decision.
-The rationale for reverting the decision could be the following: Note that the SCHC ACK sent as a response to an All-1 fragment includes a C bit that SCHC ACK for other windows don't have.
-Therefore, the SCHC ACK for the All-1 window is one bit bigger.
-An LPWAN technology with a severely constrained payload size might decide that this "bump" in the SCHC ACK for the last fragment is a bad resource usage.
-It could thus mandate that the All-1 window is not allowed to use the FCN value 1 and that the SCHC ACK Bitmap size is reduced by 1 bit.
-This provides room for the C bit without creating a bump in the SCHC ACK.

 * Note on soliciting downlink transmissions: In some LPWAN technologies, as part of energy-saving techniques,